iwanders/feature_detector_fast/README.md

 ## Remarks
   - The current non maximum supression score function is the maximum 't' for which a feature would still be a feature.
     According to the paper this score function is often very similar between pixels in an image.
+  - The rust image crate does grey scale conversion differently than OpenCV does.
+Be sure to save make it greyscale with an editor for comparisons.

 ## License